krprzenioslo/Hystrixwiki2/Configuration.md

 #### circuitBreaker.requestVolumeThreshold

-Minimum number of requests in rolling window needed before tripping the circuit will occur.
+This property sets the minimum number of requests in a rolling window that will trip the circuit.

-For example, if the value is 20, then if only 19 requests are received in the rolling window (say 10 seconds) the circuit will not trip open even if all 19 failed.
+For example, if the value is 20, then if only 19 requests are received in the rolling window (say a window of 10 seconds) the circuit will not trip open even if all 19 failed.

-_Default Value:_ 20
+_Default Value:_ `20`
-_Default Property:_ hystrix.command.default.circuitBreaker.requestVolumeThreshold
+_Default Property:_ `hystrix.command.default.circuitBreaker.requestVolumeThreshold`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].circuitBreaker.requestVolumeThreshold
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.circuitBreaker.requestVolumeThreshold`
 _How to Set Instance Default:_

 ```java